Stewmath/oracles-randomizer-ng/doc/seasons_hard_guide.md

   map chest room in D2)
 - Cane of Somaria can be used to kill water tektites by creating the block by the edge of the water, then pushing it into the water
+- Use Cane of Somaria through a wall in multiple rooms in D6.
+(TODO: video)
+- Seed Shooter can be used to hit the orbs in D6 on the path to Vire.
+  This requires using pegasus seeds to wall-clip into a specific pixel, and furthermore, may be subpixel dependent.
+(TODO: video)
+- Use the long hook in D5 to reach some pots off-screen and access a chest.
+(TODO: video)

 ## Overworld